microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-M365group.md

 ### Response

-In this response, the scope includes the test group because it has a guest user.
+In this response, the scope includes the test group because it has a guest.
 In this response, the access review instance is currently `InProgress`.
 Because it's a quarterly review, a new review instance is created automatically every three months and the reviewers can apply new decisions.

 <!-- {
   "blockType": "response",